Founded in 2018, Concord Maritime has established itself as a unique and efficient platform that offers direct access to the tanker markets.

 Concord charters in Istanbul-based Active Shipping’s 2009-STX built, 115,395-dwt M/T “Pacific Sky” for a 12-month period for deployment into the Dakota Tankers Aframax Pool.
 The shallow drafted, large deadweight LR2 is ideally suited for busy oil facilities across the Atlantic.

 One of the largest Aframax tankers ever built will join Dakota Tankers in Rotterdam later this month.
 The 116,093 deadweight metric tons, wide body, shallow drafted M/T Houston Star was built by the historic Universal Shipbuilding Corporation in Tsu, Japan where it was launched in 2007.
-It ranks among the top 2% largest Aframaxes operating in the worldwide fleet and can lift more than 800,000 barrels of oil out of the U.S. Gulf.
 The Vessel is operated by Athens-based Atlas Maritime.